Abdelrhman-Hosny/image-tagging-tools/README.md

 * `test_per` _[float]_ - _[optional]_ - The percentage of the test images from the dataset, default = 0.1

-# Stage 3: Classify Dataset
+# Stage 3: Classify Data

 > A script for classification models inference given images' `directory` and `metadata_json` .json file.
 This stage does not process .zip (archived) file.